TRASEVOL-DOG/sugarcoat/doc/gfx.md

 - The file will be converted to an indexed surface using the `palette`.
 If `palette` isn't set, the currently used palette will be used.
 - The surface becomes the new spritesheet if `use_as_spritesheet` is true.
 - The program will crash if `file_name` cannot be found.
+- If used in Castle, `file_name` may be an URL to a picture hosted online.

 &#8202;